Skip Navigation

 Welcome!

-Current Show:
+Current Show

-As the show has grown each year by sub-leasing different spaces around downtown Northfield for the months of November and December, emerging and established artisans have brought new ideas and skills to developing the show.
-The 2009 show of 18 artisans is housed in a gallery space of about 900 sq. ft. at 200 Division St. in Northfield, and offers a unique opportunity for artisans and the community to intersect.
+The Fine Craft Collective is a seasonal fine craft venue produced by Laura Heiman and Heather Lawrenz.
+As the show has grown each year by sub-leasing different spaces around downtown Northfield during November and December, emerging and established artisans have brought new ideas and skills to developing the show.
+The show of artisans opens November 10th through December 24, 2023 in the Main Gallery of the Northfield Arts Guild Gallery, 304 Division Street South in downtown Northfield, MN.

-Community and Shopping Local:
+Community and Shopping Local

 Not only does this show offer artisans an opportunity to show in a professional gallery space, it also allows for members of the community to meet them, learn about their work, and support the local economy.
 More than just the personal touch of an object made by hand, this co-operative gallery gives a personal connection between artisans and shoppers.
-A member of the show is there every day so that they can dialogue about the work – gain ideas and offer insight.
+A member of the show is there every day so that they can dialogue about the work, gain ideas, and offer insight.
 Shoppers can see a variety of goods for special gifts and everyday life, and know that their purchase will directly support their community.
 The more research that is done about buying local, the more we can all see how local purchases, especially of goods that are also locally produced, help keep our towns and neighborhoods thriving.

 Come visit!